|

 trail; move swift and silent.

-Eowyn sat down heavily on the camp bed, motioning Haldir to join
+Eowyn sat down heavily on the camp bed, beckoning Haldir to join

-her.
-After we had defeated Sarumans army, she
+After we had defeated Sarumans army, she said,

 them limb from limb as they fledwe tended the wounded, and